- Strategischer Rahmen

 School children (in particular 10-15 years old), teachers, parents, local communities.

-Awareness raising activities are being developed at two levels:
+Awareness raising activities are being developed at 2 levels:

 Raising awareness on intangible cultural heritage safeguarding in schools, a joint project with UNESCO (part I – schools)

 The project will be implemented with members of the UNESCO Associated Schools Project Network (about 2,000 schools in Europe).
-Teachers will be provided with guidance and tools to integrate cultural heritage in curricular and extra-curricular activities, with a special focus on intangible cultural heritage.
+Teachers are provided with guidance and tools to integrate cultural heritage in curricular and extra-curricular activities, with a special focus on intangible cultural heritage.

 Development and dissemination of a toolkit for schools

-The toolkit will target teachers and pupils in primary and secondary schools and will be disseminated through existing teacher networks including eTwinning, the School Education Gateway and EUROCLIO - European Association of History Educators.
-The year’s website and the Commission’s ‘teachers corner’ will provide teachers with additional material about the EU.
+In early September the European Commission published a cultural heritage toolkit for schools that combines class lessons and an online game.
+The toolkit is targeting teachers and pupils in primary and secondary schools and is being disseminated through existing teacher networks including eTwinning, the School Education Gateway and EUROCLIO - European Association of History Educators.
+Additional material about the EU can be found on the year’s website and the European Commission’s Teachers' Corner.

 • 18 April 2018